What is an Open Source ERP?

-Flectra is another ERP system that was released just few years ago.
-Flectra is actually fork of Odoo, however, Flectra was created for seemingly two main reasons: First, to allow a more open, collaborative development of the source code, and also offer much better pricing for the SaaS subscriptions provided by Odoo, and secondly to provide more features that are needed by the community.
+Flectra is another ERP system that was released just a few years ago.
+Flectra is actually fork of Odoo, however, Flectra was created for seemingly two main reasons: First, to allow a more open, collaborative development of the source code, and also to offer much better pricing for the SaaS subscriptions provided by Odoo, and second to provide more features that are needed by the community.

-Odoo initially didn’t like that move, as it saw Flectra as one of its possible competitors but using their own open source code, so they started a lawsuit.
-A lawsuit which would continue for almost a year before a jury in India announces that there are no copyright infringements in Flectra and that it’s OK to proceed working.
+Odoo initially didn’t like that move, as it saw Flectra as one of its possible competitors but using their own open source code, so it started a lawsuit.
+A lawsuit that would continue for almost a year before a jury in India announces that there are no copyright infringements in Flectra and that it’s OK to proceed to work.

 Thus, Flectra provides the same modules that Odoo provides, but with much better pricing and a noticeably newer user interface.
 There are also many new features that are supported by Flectra that are not supported by Odoo.

 The final item on our list is Axelor.
 Its development started back in 2005, but went open source in 2012.
 The source code is written in Java and released under AGPL 3 license.

 Just like any other ERP solution on our list, Axelor is capable of managing your CRM, marketing, sales, human resources, BPM, supply chain and all your finances.
 The system also supports some specific industries like retail shops, manufacturing, associations, and public sector organizations.